shunkosa/apex-mock-web-service/README.md

 6. Login to the org for stub web service and authorize access.

-7. Assign permission set `Apex Stub Webservice Sample App` to your user.
+7. Assign permission set `Apex Stub Web Service Sample App` to your user.

 8. Add `Example Order History` custom lighting component to account record page and update Account Number field of an account to `0001`, `0002` or `0003`.
 You can see order history based on the stub api response.